haydenjoncolson/haydenjoncolson.github.io/README.md

 ## How to use
 - Open index.html in main directory.
-- Locate the link to Cam's Pizzeria
+- Locate and open the link to Cam's Pizzeria
--
+- Scroll up and down to move pizza background
+- Use pizza slider to change the size of the pizzas